peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 We tried many ways of passing configuration to a Go program: parsing config files, extracting it from the environment directly with `os.Getenv`, various value-add flag parsing packages.
 In the end, the best value-for-money is just plain `package flag`.
 The strict typing and simple semantics are absolutely good enough for everything we need.

 We deploy primarily [12-Factor](http://12factor.net) applications, and 12-Factor apps pass configuration through the environment.
-But even there, we use a start script to convert environment variables to explicit flags.
-Flags act as an explicit and fully-documented surface area between a program and its operator.
-These are invaluable properties for understanding and operating binaries.
+But even so, we use a start script to convert environment variables to flags.
+Flags act as an explicit and fully-documented surface area between a program and its operating context.
+They're invaluable for understanding and operating programs.

 A nice idiom for flags is to define them in your `func main`.
 That prevents you from reading them arbitrarily in your code as globals, which forces you to abide strict dependency injection, which makes testing easier.